KallePettersson/katacoda-scenarios/repeat-executable-tutorial/makefile.md

 **Note:** In the makefile, every line of code where a rule should execute needs to start with a tab.
 For this tutorial this needs to be done manually for every rule added.
 For instance the line `$(CC) $(flags) -c complex.cpp -o complex.o` needs to be tabbed in. **This can not be done in the UI** and is easiest done in the end of this step by using vim.
 In the terminal type `vim makefile`{{execute}} when vim has opened press `i` to start editing the file(Tab in each rule).
 This is done correctly when the rule is highlighted purple.
 When you are done tabbing in all the rules you can save the file and exit vim by first pressing the `esc` button, then type `:wq` and press `enter`.
 Editing the file in vim desyncs the makeifle in the UI, the best solution for avoiding issues with this is to close the makefile after its been edited in vim.(Sorry for the inconvenience, this seems to be caused by a katacode error in interpreting tabs correctly for makefiles)

-The makefile should look like this in vim when its correct:
+The makefile should look something like this in vim when its correct:
 ![correct makefile file](https://github.com/KallePettersson/katacoda-scenarios/blob/main/repeat-executable-tutorial/assets/correct-makefile.JPG?raw=true)